jbolonski/backgrounder/README.md

 # Desktop Background Manager

-A PowerShell script to save, change, and restore your Windows desktop background settings.
+A PowerShell script to save, change, and restore your Windows desktop background settings with **multi-monitor support**.

 ## Features

-- **Save** your current desktop background settings (wallpaper and solid color)
+- **Save** your current desktop background settings for all monitors
-- **Set** the background to solid white
+- **Set** all monitors to solid white background
-- **Restore** your original settings at any time
+- **Restore** your original settings for all monitors
+- **Multi-monitor support** using Windows IDesktopWallpaper COM interface
+- **Automatic fallback** to single-monitor mode on older systems

 ## Requirements